 It’s crucial to get a handle on what potential buyers and your customers make of the current end-to-end experience with your dealership.

 This step will help you, on one hand, spot areas that keep consumers hooked and, on the other, diagnose the root cause of any current issues along the customer journey.
 You can finally start to understand why potential buyers drop off before purchase, or why seemingly satisfied customers choose to buy their next car from a competitor.
-This is insightful stuff and you need to know it to fix it.
+Learn more about Spectrums AI This is insightful stuff and you need to know it to fix it.

 Go back to your customer journey map.
 Speak to your team and analyze customer engagement data to pinpoint the stages that drive positive action, like making a purchase, or negative action, like losing a buyer or customer to a competitor.